-Senate blocks Democratic bids for evidence, witnesses in Trump impeachment trial
+Senate rejects Democrats on documents, witness in Trump impeachment trial

 Televised congressional testimony from a parade of current and former officials who spoke of a coordinated effort to pressure Ukraine to investigate the Bidens has done little to change support for and against Trump’s impeachment.
 Reuters/Ipsos polling since the inquiry began shows Democrats and Republicans responding largely along party lines.

-Financial markets have shrugged off the impeachment trial, and the disclosures in the months-long impeachment investigation have done little to boost anti-Trump sentiment among undecided voters or shift away moderate Republican voters.

 No president has ever been removed through impeachment, a mechanism the nation’s founders - worried about a monarch on American soil - devised to oust a president for “treason, bribery or other high crimes and misdemeanors.”

-A pivotal event in the impeachment case is a July 25 phone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to investigate the Bidens and a discredited theory that Ukraine, not Russia, meddled in the 2016 U.S. election.

-Hunter Biden had joined the board of Ukrainian energy company Burisma while his father was vice president.
-Trump has accused the Bidens of corruption without offering evidence.
-They have denied wrongdoing.
+One, Richard Nixon, resigned in the face of a looming impeachment.

 Reporting by Patricia Zengerle, Richard Cowan, Doina Chiacu, David Morgan, Jan Wolfe, Susan Cornwell, Susan Heavey, Karen Freifeld, Lisa Lambert and Tim Ahmann in Washington; Writing by Paul Simao and John Whitesides; Editing by Howard Goller, Grant McCool and Peter Cooney